 Daniel has a number of doctoral students examining issues such as the Professionalisation of the funeral industry in Zimbabwe; the challenges of decision-making within Arabian culture; the organizational culture of Bahrain; and an ethnography of the dynamics of trust and knowledge sharing within an SME network.

-Daniel is the Research Coordinator for the Human Resource Management Division.
-He organises the divisional seminar series and he is also the Nottingham Business School lead for the Course Tutorial Groups.
-He is a member of the editorial board for Work, Employment and Society.
-He is an External Examiner for the University of Hertfordshire and has been the External Examiner for a number of Doctoral Thesis (DBA and PhD).
+Daniel is the Deputy Chair and a member of the editorial board for Work, Employment and Society.
+He is an External Examiner for the University of Durham DBA programme and Loughborough University undergraduate programme and has been the External Examiner for a number of Doctoral Thesis (DBA and PhD).